-- Press ®. - To exit without making a selection, press the MENU button. - To exit the menus and return to shooting mode, press the shutterrelease button halfway.
+- Press ®. - To exit without making a selection, press the MENU button. - To exit the menus and return to shooting mode, press the shutter-release button halfway.

-▼ The ® Button
+🗹 The 🖲 Button

-While pressing $\mathfrak{B}$ or the center of the multi selector generally has the same effect as pressing $\mathfrak{B}$ , there are some items for which selection can only be made by pressing $\mathfrak{B}$ .
+While pressing \mathfrak{F} or the center of the multi selector generally has the same effect as pressing \mathfrak{B} , there are some items for which selection can only be made by pressing \mathfrak{B} .

-☑ Grayed-Out Items
+Grayed-Out Items

 - Some items and menu options may be unavailable depending on camera status.
 Unavailable items are displayed in gray.

+- In some cases, pressing

+when a grayed-out

+item is highlighted will display a message

+explaining why the item is unavailable.

-▼ Text Entry
+🔽 Text Entry